BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 When every step is ok, the PR is merged.

 The « Branch step », « PR step » and « Code Review step » are mostly related to our CVS (Github Enterprise) and are not a problem.
-The « Test step » is related to React Native, we’ll use, [Jest](https://facebook.github.io/jest/), [ESLint](http://eslint.org/) and we have to dig a little bit more for Integration test ([Appium](http://appium.io/) ?).
+The « Test step » is related to React Native.
+We already use [Jest](https://facebook.github.io/jest/) and [ESLint](http://eslint.org/), but we have to dig more for Integration test ([Appium](http://appium.io/) ?).

 The « Preview step » is more interesting.
-It was not the most simple thing to do on our web project, but this is probably one of the most useful feature we have on our stack.
+It was not the simplest thing to do on our web project, but this is probably one of the most useful feature we have on our stack.
 Having a staging environment for all open PR allows devs, PO, PM and scrum masters to play with this exact version of the code (on any browser they want), and really see if the bug is fixed, or if the feature correspond to the PO needs.
 It allows everyone to iterate and make feedbacks before the code lands on the master branch.
 It’s also a good way to be sure your app build didn’t fail.

 So, what we want is to have on each of our React Native PR, a link to preview iOs and Android version of our app in a web browser, refreshed after every commit on the branch.